QuickStart Guide

 client_id

 with the client redirect URI.
-This parameter must match the registered redirect domain below.
+This parameter must match the registered redirect domain below.scope

 Response